Open Thesis Topics

 • Weimar

-• Statistics Retrieval for Arguments (supervised by Johannes Kiesel)
+• Chart Retrieval for Arguments (supervised by Johannes Kiesel)

 • Mimicking Personas of Dialog Participants with Large Language Models (supervised by Marcel Gohsen)